williamsears/express-api-workshop/README.md

 Create a new endpoint `GET /AddressBooks/:id`.
 When it is requested, it will respond with a single addressbook by its ID.
 If the requested addressbook does not exist, or if it belongs to an account other than the logged in account, you should return a `404 Not Found` response to the user.

 ## Part 4: Creating a new addressbook
 Create a new endpoint `POST /AddressBooks`.
 When it is requested, it will look at the `request.body` and find out if it has a `name` property.
-Then, if the user is logged in, create a new address book with that name, and assign it to the currently logged in account.
+Then, if the user is logged in (i.e. if `request.accountId` is defined), create a new address book with that name, and assign it to the currently logged in account.
+As a response, send a **representation** of the addressbook as a JSON object with the `id` and `name`.
 If the user is not logged in, this endpoint should return a `404 Not Found` instead.

 ## Part 5: Deleting an addressbook
 Create a new endpoint `DELETE /AddressBooks/:id`.
 When it is requested, it will delete the addressbook by its ID, only if it belongs to the logged in user.
 Otherwise it will return a `404 Not Found` message.

 ## Part 6: Modifying an addressbook
 Create a new endpoint `PUT /AddressBooks/:id`.
 When it is requested, it will look at the `request.body` and modify the addressbook based on the passed in form data, only if the addressbook belongs to the currently logged in user.
+Then it will return a JSON string corresponding to the new representation of the object.
 Otherwise it will return a `404 Not Found` message.

 ## Look back on what we did
 After having completed all these endpoints, we are now exposing functionality that enables us to manage AddressBook resources: we can create them, list them, update them and delete them.
 This is commonly referred to as CRUD -- short for **C**reate, **R**ead, **U**pdate, **D**elete -- and forms the basis of our API.
 We could eventually add new functionalty on top of that to do more complex things, but just being able to do basic CRUD can get us pretty far!